DATA AND PRIVACY AGREEMENT

 For more on the privacy and data policies of other social networks where I maintain an active presence, you can find them below:

-I have a profile where I post publicly and a page where I share as well.
+These two websites are both own by Meta Platforms Inc. I have a Facebook profile where I post publicly and a page where I share as well.
 Facebook offers some minimal, non-identifiable data concerning the usage of my page:

-For full information about privacy on Facebook, you can read this link:
+For full information about privacy on Facebook and Instagram, you can read this link:

 YouTube offers non-identifiable data on the usage of my channel.